 Susanne Wolff, Gedion Wekesa Oduor

 The film’s immersive sound design and an atmosphere of mounting dread places the audience alongside Rieke at the centre of the action, with DP Benedict Beuenfel’s precise photography imbuing even the vast ocean with a sense of claustrophobia.
-Bolstered by director Wolfgang Fischer’s crisp filmmaking and encompassing themes of racism and empathy, Western privilege and moral responsibility, Styx is one of this year’s most topical and gripping dramas and sure to generate substantial press on its release.
+Bolstered by director Wolfgang Fischer’s crisp filmmaking and encompassing themes of racism and empathy, western privilege and moral responsibility, Styx is one of this year’s most provocative and gripping dramas and sure to generate substantial press on its release.